Moscow's historic Hotel Metropol sold at auction

 Nightly rates for the 362 rooms range from 14,000 roubles ($435) for an ordinary single to 80,000 roubles ($2,500) for a presidential suite.

-Klyachin already controls the company that manages the Metropol, and is also chief executive of Russia's Azimut Hotels.
+Klyachin already controls the company that manages the Metropol, and is also chairman of the board of Russia's Azimut Hotels.

 A source close to Klyachin said there were "no particular plans for now" but that "the building will remain in the current condition, the edifice will remain intact."

-Note: (This story has been corrected to make clear in the ninth paragraph that Klyachin is Azimut chairman, not CEO)